isomerpages/govtech-stp/_work-pass-holder-lane/vaccination-requirements-for-entry-via-the-work-pass-holder-general-lane.md

 ### Groups of pass holders who do not need to be vaccinated before entering Singapore:

 - Pass holders who are below 18 years old on date of entry.
-<br/><br/>Unvaccinated pass holders who are 12 years old to below 18 years old on date of entry will need to get their first vaccination in Singapore using a PSAR-approved vaccine within 1 month of arrival.
+Unvaccinated pass holders who are 12 years old to below 18 years old on date of entry will need to get their first vaccination in Singapore using a PSAR-approved vaccine within 1 month of arrival.
 They must complete the full vaccination regime within 2 months of arrival.
 - Pass holders who cannot be vaccinated due to medical conditions.
 To be considered for exemption, employers must [submit a request](https://www.mom.gov.sg/exempt-vaccination) for their pass holders and upload a doctor's memo.
 If the request is approved, employers can then proceed with the [entry application](https://go.gov.sg/wphl-requirements).